jceb/screenconfig/README.md

 home, and on the road and you frequently connect it to various monitors.
 The monitors might be in different positions relative to your laptop.
-This will cause you to repeatedly run `xrandr` and potentially other commands for setting your wallpaper aso.
+This will cause you to repeatedly run `xrandr` and potentially other commands for setting your wallpaper also.
 `screenconfig` set out to fix this by providing a simple file format that stores your preferences and an automated integration with `xrandr` that will do the hard work of executing the necessary commands to